omniprime/100-days-of-code/log.md

 **Today's Progress**: Finished the basic section of JavaScript on FCC.

 **Thoughts:** I got a little frustrated with the search through a profile section because I forgot about the hasOwnProperty function from a couple of days earlier.
 I think I might want to try and spend a little more time experimenting on some of these lessions to help retain more.

+### Day 16: January 18th, 2017

+**Today's Progress**: Spent the who time messing with my portfolio page to try and get it to a better place.

+**Thoughts:** I learned a few things about bootstraps positioning.
+I am not a huge fan of their color choices, but I can change that later.
+The hour kind of escaped me.
+I might change it to 2 hours when I am free coding like this.